How to Make Money In a Small Town (Business Ideas & Side Hustles)

-According to recent statistics, in 2020 32% of Americans listen to podcasts at least once per month.
-This is an industry that is currently experiencing exponential growth and there couldn’t be a better time to cash in on it.
+According to recent statistics, in 2022, 62% of people listened to podcasts.
+This industry is currently experiencing exponential growth, and there couldn’t be a better time to cash in on it.

-Podcasts are very similar to blog posts, only there are consumed in audio format.
+Podcasts are very similar to blog posts, only they’re consumed in audio format.
 It’s thought that there are around two million podcasts currently, so there is a lot of competition, but much less than blogging.
 There is still plenty of room for newcomers and more money to be made.

 Again, building an engaged audience is the key to successfully earning money through a podcast.
-Podcasters earn money through audience engagement and advertising, so you need to have an interested and consistent target audience.
+Podcasters earn money through audience engagement and advertising, so you need an interested and consistent target audience.

 6. Self-Published Author

-In recent years, more and more talented authors are choosing to self publish their work.
+In recent years, more talented authors are choosing to self-publish their work.
 There are multiple reasons for this: more artistic control, no splitting of profits, and much quicker publishing times.

 Traditionally, self-publishing required more upfront costs because you have to pay for the books to be printed before you can sell them.
-However, modern self-publishing through platforms like Amazon’s Kindle Direct Publishing (KDP) allows anyone to self publish with no investment.
-Through KDP, you can sell e-books and paperbacks that are printed on-demand, as they are sold.
+However, modern self-publishing through platforms like Amazon’s Kindle Direct Publishing (KDP) allows anyone to self-publish without investment.
+Through KDP, you can sell e-books and paperbacks that are printed on demand as they’re sold.